fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeStore/v3.4.0/Add-AzureRmDataLakeStoreFirewallRule.md

 PS C:\> Add-AzureRmDataLakeStoreFirewallRule -AccountName "ContosoADL" -Name MyRule -StartIpAddress "127.0.0.1" -EndIpAddress "127.0.0.2"
 ```

-This creates a new firewall rule called "MyRule" in account "ContosoADL" with an IP range of 127.0.0.1 - 127.0.0.2
+This command creates a new firewall rule named MyRule in the account named ContosoADL with an IP range of 127.0.0.1 - 127.0.0.2.

 ## PARAMETERS

 ### -Account
-The Data Lake Store account to add the firewall rule to
+Specifies the Data Lake Store account to add the firewall rule to.

 ```yaml
 Type: String